top of page

 This site contains affiliate links to products.
 I may receive a commission for purchases made through these links.

-Before you start your journey I would higly reccomand installing some very useful apps for booking activities and travel.
-Naver, Subway Korea or Kakao Metro, Klook, just to name a few and a currency converter of your choice if you're on a budget and want to know how much you actually spend.
+Before you start your journey I would highly recommend installing some very useful apps for booking activities and travel: Naver, Subway Korea, Kakao Metro, and Klook, just to name a few and a currency converter of your choice if you're on a budget and want to know how much you actually spend.

 Map Incheon Arex

-From Incheon we took the AREX, an express train that gets you to Seoul Station in less than an hour, and from there we walked to our accomodation.
-From the airport we also bought our T-money cards which can be topped up for metro and bus travel.
+From Incheon, we took the AREX, an express train that gets you to Seoul Station in less than an hour, and from there we walked to our accommodation.
+From the airport, we also bought our T-money cards which can be topped up for metro and bus travel.

-Luckily, most signs are written in both korean and english so you can find your way quite easily.
-If you can't spot the signs, there are a lot of people willing to help you figure our where you need to be or where you can find what you're looking for.
+Luckily, most signs are written in both Korean and English so you can find your way quite easily.
+If you can't spot the signs, there are a lot of people willing to help you figure out where you need to be or where you can find what you're looking for.

 So, the first part of our South Korean trip looked a bit like this:

-Days 4/ 5 – More shopping, another stroll on Seoullo and stamp engraving.
-The latter isn't something I would usually go for, but I'm very glad we tried it as it was a lot of fun and I now have a wonderful suvenir - a little stamp which I made with my name written in korean - not for narcissistic purposes, that's just what the person teaching us suggested and we had no greater ideas.
+More shopping, another stroll on Seoullo and stamp engraving.
+The latter isn't something I would usually go for, but I'm very glad we tried it as it was a lot of fun and I now have a wonderful souvenir - a little stamp which I made with my name written in Korean - not for narcissistic purposes, that's just what the person teaching us suggested and we had no greater ideas.

-Day 6 – Nami Island.
+Nami Island.
 To get there we took a bus from Gapyeong Station.
-That bus ride was memorable to say the least.
-Picture this: fully packed bus on a bumpy road (some road work was ongoing), driven by a guy who maybe thought he's an F1 driver and who couldn't help but brake suddenly every chance he had.
-The island was worth the ride, and i would recommend leaving early in the morning so you have enought time to explore.
-If you want to see other places nearby you can also take a tour bus from a few major locations in Seoul, such as Myeongdong, but we preferred the adventurous way.
+That bus ride was memorable, to say the least.
+Picture this: a fully packed bus on a bumpy road (some road work was ongoing), driven by a guy who maybe thought he was an F1 driver and who couldn't help but break suddenly every chance he had.
+The island was worth the ride, and I would recommend leaving early in the morning so you have enough time to explore.
+If you want to see other places nearby you can also take a tour bus from a few major locations in Seoul, such as Myeongdong, but we prefer the adventurous way.

-Days 7/8/9 – Got a 48h Discover Seoul Pass to a ton of attractions and ran like crazy to see as many as possible: Kimchikan museum, Alive museum, the Royal Palaces, Grevin Museum, COEX Aquarium and the list goes on.
+Got a 48h Discover Seoul Pass to a ton of attractions and ran like crazy to see as many as possible: Kimchikan Museum, Alive Museum, the Royal Palaces, Grevin Museum, COEX Aquarium and the list goes on.
 There are more than 100 attractions you can see, so there is more than plenty to choose from.
-We explored the history of kimchi (and tried a few different types - cucumber kimchi being our new favorite), we posed next to famous artists at the wax museum (Grevin) and had a wonderful time playing interacting with trick art.
+We explored the history of kimchi (and tried a few different types - cucumber kimchi being our new favourite), we posed next to famous artists at the wax museum (Grevin) and had a wonderful time playing and interacting with trick art.
 Would I do it all over again?
 You bet!

-Days 10/11 Visiting Royal Palaces (Gyeongbokgung, Changdeokgung, Deoksugung) and Namdaemun and trying amazing food.
-The Joseon dynasty lasted for over 500 years, so while you feast your eyes on the beautifully constructed buildings, there is a lot of information to take in, so I would suggest take your time, don't rush through them, and again, come back in the following days if you feel there would have been more you wanted to see there.
+Visiting Royal Palaces (Gyeongbokgung, Changdeokgung, Deoksugung) and Namdaemun and trying amazing food.
+The Joseon dynasty lasted for over 500 years, so while you feast your eyes on the beautifully constructed buildings, there is a lot of information to take in, so I would suggest taking your time, not rushing through them, and again, coming back in the following days if you feel there would have been more you wanted to see there.

-Day 12 – Lotus Lantern Festival - an abolutely mesmerizing experience.
+Lotus Lantern Festival - an absolutely mesmerizing experience.

 Busan Port

-Day 13 – Travelled by train to Busan so we can go from there to Japan.
+Travelled by train to Busan so we could go from there to Japan.
 Didn't see much of Busan as we got there late and we had an early morning ferry to catch, so Busan is on our list for next time.
-We did find some lovely samgak-gimbak (triangle shaped rice 'sandwich') at the corner shop close to our hotel - don't know about you guys, but great tasting food plays an important part in my life.
+We did find some lovely sangak-gimbap (triangle-shaped rice 'sandwich') at the corner shop close to our hotel - don't know about you guys, but great-tasting food plays an important part in my life.

 As we're boarding the ferry, part one of our South Korea - Japan adventure ends, and part two begins!